rustyqt/zilgraph/doc/README.md

 # Zilgraph Oracle

 The Zilgraph Oracle is an early stage idea.

-The idea is to provide aggregated data back to the Zilliqa blockchain using a Smart Contract Oracle.
+The idea is to provide aggregated data back to the Zilliqa blockchain by a Scilla Smart Contract Oracle.

 ![Zilgraph Legacy](drawio/Zilgraph-Oracle.png)